-DNC Review Recommendation - Strategy Alignment Chart
+$DNC\ Review\ Recommendation-Strategy\ Alignment\ Chart$

 RECOMMENDATION DESCRIPTION INCORPORATION IN PAO DEVELOPMENT COMMITEE STRATEGY & WORKPLAN 2011-2014 1 CORE STRATEGY IFAC should place more emphasis on its activities which directly support the 'development of professional accountancy organizations' through the provision of tools and guidance, awareness building, advocacy and outreach activities.
 Revised strategic vision, mission, goals and objectives, initiatives and programs have been designed to support the 'development of professional accountancy organizations' 2 NAME OF COMMITTEE Change the name of the 'Developing Nations Committee (DNC)' to better reflect the slight shift in focus of DNC activities toward those activities which directly 'develop professional accountancy organizations.'
-Name of DNC has been changed to Professional Accountancy Organization Development Committee (PAO Development Committee) 3 COMPOSITION & OPERATIONS Reduce the size of the PAO Development Committee from 18 to no more than 12 to enhance the productivity of committee working sessions and its effectiveness.
+Name of DNC has been chan Professional Accountancy Or Development Committee (PA Development Committee) 3 COMPOSITION & OPERATIONS Reduce the size of the PAO Development Committee from 18 to no more than 12 to enhance the productivity of committee working sessions and its effectiveness.
 Included in the revised 'Terms of Reference' and approved at the June 2010 IFAC Board Meeting 4 COMPOSITION & OPERATIONS The PAO Development Committee should be comprised of persons that can demonstrate experience in and an understanding of the development of professional accountancy organizations and/or have the potential to contribute to the development of the profession through contacts with governmental agencies, regional stakeholders and the donor community.
-Included in the revised 'Terms of Reference' and approved at the June 2010 IFAC Board Meeting 5 COMPOSITION & OPERATIONS Strengthen the working relationship with RO/AGs through enhanced communications and coordination of activities and providing them with access to meeting materials and the ability to participate in PAO Development Committee meetings where they have a particular interest in agenda items.
-ADVANCE Initiative - Regional Collaboration Program includes activities to strengthen communication between PAO Development Committee & RO/AGs as well as to ensure inclusion in relevant PAO Development Committee meetings.
+Included in the revised 'Te Reference' and approved a 2010 IFAC Board Meeting communications and coordination of activities and providing them with access to meeting materials and the ability to participate in PAO Composition Program activities to strengthen between PAO Develop & RO/AGs as well as to the participate in PAO ADVANCE Initiative - Regional Collaboration Program includes activities to strengthen communication between PAO Development Committee & RO/AGs as well as to ensure inclusion in relevant PAO Development Committee meetings.
 6 COMPOSITION & OPERATIONS The IFAC Board should consider and approve, as agreed, the draft Terms of Reference for the PAO Development Committee.
 Approved at the June 2010 IFAC Board Meeting 7 STRATEGY & The PAO Development Committee The Strategy and Work-plan presented in the main body of this document